pralab/secml/README.md

 Once the environment is set up, SecML-Lib can installed and run by multiple means:
- 1. Install from remote GitLab repository:
+ 1. Install from local GitLab repository:
     - Clone the project repository in a directory of your choice
     - Run installation as: `python setup.py install`
  2. Install from remote GitLab repository.
 In this case, given